solidjs-community/solid-primitives/packages/idle-timer/README.md

 ```

 ## How to use it
-`makeIdleTimer` provides different accessors and methods to observe the user's idle status and react to its changing, allowing a high degree of personalization of the configuration.
+`makeIdleTimer` provides different accessors and methods to observe the user's idle status and react to its changing.

 ### Basic example